Home / IB DP Biology- B4.1 Adaptation to environment – IB Style Questions For SL Paper 1A

 Explanation:

-When populations of the same species become geographically isolated (like lizards on islands vs. those on the mainland), they stop interbreeding.
-Over time, due to different environmental pressures—such as food availability—natural selection favors traits that are beneficial in each location.
-On the islands, where insects are scarce, traits that help in eating plants become more common.
+When populations of the same species become geographically isolated (for example, island vs. mainland lizards), they stop interbreeding.
+Over time, different environmental pressures such as food availability lead to natural selection favoring traits that are more beneficial in each environment.

 Option Evaluation: